rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 Any strict setup of sets represents a forest of directed unordered trees.
 Based on a strict setup, the following relation can be defined:

-* `R := (P,G)` where `(G subset-of PxP)`
+* `R := (P,G)` where `(G subset-of P×P)`
-* `e := (p1,p2)` such that `(e in G)` and `(p1 parent-set-of p2)`
 * `P` is the hierarchy's set of sets
 * `G` is the graph (aka. set of edges)
+* `e := (p1,p2)` such that `(e in G)` and `(p1 parent-of p2)`

 **CLARIFICATION**
 A setup is said to be **a (simple) hierarchy (of sets)**, if the following requirements are met:

-0. `H := (V,P)`
+1. `H := (V,P)` is a strict setup
-1. The setup is strict.
 2. The setup has one and only one root set.

 A simple hierarchy has the following properties:

-* A hierarchy is not empty as it must have a root set.
+* A hierarchy is not empty since it must have a root.
-* A hierarchy does not contain the empty set - `{} !in P`.
+* No set in a hierarchy is empty (i.e. `(Ø !in P)`).
 * A hierarchy has no loops and no cycles.
 * A hierarchy has no overlapping sets (req-2).
-* Two sets are either disjoint ex-or related.
+* Two sets in a hierarchy are either disjoint ex-or related.
 * Two distinct sets are either disjoint ex-or strictly related.
-* Each set either has no, ex-or exactly one parent set.
+* Each set either has no ex-or one parent.
-* A hierarchy always has one or more leaf sets.
+* A hierarchy always has one or more leafs.
-* Ancestor sets have more elements than their descendant sets.
+* Ancestors have more elements than their descendants.
-* Each set has a distinct rooted path (i.e. /root/to/set).
+* In a hierarchy, each set has a distinct rooted path (i.e. /root/to/set).

 **CLARIFICATION**
 A setup is said to be **a (simple) forest (of hierarchies)** or "a forest of simple hierarchies", if the following requirements are met:

-0. `F := (V,P)`
-1. The setup is a strict.
+1. `F := (V,P)` is a strict setup.
 2. The setup has zero, one or more than one root sets.

-Any strict setup therefore is a forest of hierarchies.
+Any strict setup is therefore a forest of hierarchies.
-In contrary to that, not every strict setup is also a hierarchy of sets.
+In contrary to that, not every strict setup is also a hierarchy.

 * strict setup <=> a forest of hierarchies
 * a hierarchy => a forest of hierarchies

 Note that, in contrary to a hierarchy, a forest may be empty.
-That is, a forest is not required to have even a single root set.
+That is, a forest is not required to have a root.

 Note that a forest is not strictly "a set of sets of sets" (i.e. "a set of hierarchies").
 A forest is like a hierarchy, one set of "flat" sets.
-Because of that, any operation defined on a set of sets (e.g. union, subset, etc) can be used in combination with forests.
+Because of that, any operation defined on a set of sets (e.g. union, subset, etc.) can be used in the context of forests.

 Note that any two hierarchies in a forest of N hierarchies are disjoint.
-That is, because the forest would otherwise either have less than N hierarchies, or it would not even be a strict setup.
+That is because the forest would otherwise either have less than N hierarchies, or it would not even be a strict setup.
 A forest is therefore a set of disjoint hierarchies.